mui/toolpad/packages/create-toolpad-app/README.md

 ✔ Enter the name of your project:
 ```

-Enter the name to install the necessary types/dependencies and create a new Toolpad Studio project.
+Enter the name to install the necessary types/dependencies and create a new Toolpad Core project.